xealits/TopTaus/Readme.txt

 		     -> one inheriting class for fitting, saving and plotting (PDFBuilderFitter) -> perhaps one single executable with switch via ParSet in config file
 - Pattuple producer
-  --> Acquire and improve version from 2013-01-23 - must upload to lipcms svn - in order to use
+  --> Acquire and improve version from 2013-01-23 - must upload from lipcms svn - in order to use
       multicrab in the future

 - Ntuples producer --> Convert plugin

-- Analysis code --> Convert Nuno's code
+- Analysis code:
+                 --> move hardcoded parameters to configuration file via edm::ParameterSet (minimize the need for recompiling)
+		 --> import batch submission and modify process in order to run on a given subset of events.
+		     (add s.th like void processEvents(uint firstEv, uint lastEv, string dataset){ if(string...)
+CutflowAnalyzer::process_ttbar(.. process(firstEv, lastEv) ..)  }

 - MVA code --> port to binary and commit